neoncortex/bashed/README.md

 This will copy the current line to the variable $yank.

-## ecopy and epaste:
+## ecopy, epaste, and etemp:
 ecopy and epaste are two functinos that allows to copy and paste a portion of a text file to a temporary location, or the X/Wayland clipboard, so it can be pasted in another shell, file, etc.  The temporary file will be created on demand, inside the directory $edittempdir.
 It may happen that previously used files stay inside $edittempdir, you can clean it by running;

 ````
 edittemp clean
 ````

+Or etemp, for short.
 This will delete all temporary created files.
 Temporary files can be transfer to tmux panes using:

 ````
 edittemp transfer